itsrachelfish/nwjs-crypto/README.md

 # nwjs-crypto
-A simple test app using NW.js and node-mcrypt
+A simple test app using NW.js and ursa

 1. Download NW.js files from https://nwjs.io
 2. Copy NW.js files into the **nwjs/** folder